Chapter 43: Into the Depths – 160 AK, Early Spring

 Sir Padraig, according to what Gregory had heard, became a Roving Knight after he’d encountered them while traveling with T’mas Bekh.
 A tidbit of information that only beset the duke with more questions.

-Laughing Thunder was scarred, gaunt, and moderately terrifying, having demonstrated an ability to move absolutely silently in any circumstance.
+Laughing Thunder was scarred and terrifying.
+He’d demonstrated an ability to move absolutely silently in any circumstance.

 Brodryk shrugged his shoulders.
 “Not much.
 It’s never drawn any comment.”